 How long will it take?

-When there isn’t a will in place, the process of winding up the estate can take a lot longer than if a will is in place.
+When there isn’t a Will in place, the process of winding up the estate can take a lot longer than following a Will.
 As a guideline, and depending on the complexity of the estate, it can take anywhere from 6 – 24 months from the person’s death to the closing of the estate, or longer if next of kin cannot be confirmed or located.